Rapid application development: History

 Rapid application development was a response to plan-driven waterfall processes, developed in the 1970s and 1980s, such as the Structured Systems Analysis and Design Method (SSADM).
 One of the problems with these methods is that they were based on a traditional engineering model used to design and build things like bridges and buildings.
 Software is an inherently different kind of artifact.
-Software can radically change the entire process used to solve a problem.
+Software can change the process used to solve a problem.
 As a result, knowledge gained from the development process itself can feed back to the requirements and design of the solution.
-Plan-driven approaches attempt to rigidly define the requirements, the solution, and the plan to implement it, and have a process that discourages changes.
+Plan-driven approaches attempt to define requirements, the solution, and the implementation plan, and have a process that discourages changes.
 RAD approaches, on the other hand, recognize that software development is a knowledge intensive process and provide flexible processes that help take advantage of knowledge gained during the project to improve or adapt the solution.

 The first such RAD alternative was developed by Barry Boehm and was known as the spiral model.
 Boehm and other subsequent RAD approaches emphasized developing prototypes as well as or instead of rigorous design specifications.
 Prototypes had several advantages over traditional specifications: